sixrobin/RSLib_Unity/README.md

 ## Debug
 - **DebugConsole:** in game accessible console, to call methods from the application.
-- **GizmosUtilities** helper used when working with OnDrawGizmos/OnDrawGizmosSelected methods.
+- **GizmosUtilities:** helper used when working with OnDrawGizmos/OnDrawGizmosSelected methods.
-- **ValuesDebugger** displays any values on screen, using OnGUI method (no canvas required).
+- **ValuesDebugger:** displays any values on screen, using OnGUI method (no canvas required).

 ## Editor